ssadedin/bpipe/docs/Guides/DevelopmentSetup.md

 bpipe debug test.groovy input1.txt ....
 ```

-The debug command will run Java in debug mode which will then wait for you to attach with a debugger that supports remote debugging such as eclipse.
-Just configure Eclipse to attach to the port printed out by the command.
+The debug command will run Java in debug mode which will then wait for you to
+attach with a debugger that supports remote debugging such as eclipse.
+Just
+configure Eclipse to attach to the port printed out by the command.

+## Adding Documentation

+Improving Bpipe's documentation is one of the easiest ways to help.
+Even small
+improvements such as clarifications, grammar fixes, or addition of examples are
+very much appreciated.

+See [DocumentationStyle](/Guides/DocumentationStyle) for information about how to
+edit and test your documentation changes.